Home »

 Donee means a person or organisation receiving a donation.

-Donee organisation means a special type of organisation that is seen by Inland Revenue to have met certain requirements in the Income Tax Act 2004.
+Donee organisation means a special type of organisation that is seen by Inland Revenue to have met certain requirements in the Income Tax Act 2007.
 Certain individuals and companies may receive tax benefits by making gifts of money to a donee organisation.
 A charity can be a donee organisation.
-Guidance can be found on the Non-Profits(external link) section on the Inland Revenue Department (IRD) website or in the IR255 Guide(external link) – Charities and Donee organisations.
+Guidance can be found on the Non-Profits(external link) section on the Inland Revenue Department (IRD) website or in the IR255 Guide(external link) – Charitable and donee organisations.

 Donor means a person or organisation that gives money, property or services to another.